lewijacn/opensearch-migrations/opensearch-service-domain-cdk/README.md

 Before deploying your Domain stack you should fill in any desired context parameters that will dictate the composition of your OpenSearch Service Domain

-This can be accomplished by simply filling in the values in the `cdk.context.json`
+This can be accomplished by providing these options in the `cdk.context.json`

-As well as by passing these context options as options in the CDK CLI
+As well as by passing the context options you want to change as options in the CDK CLI
 ```
 cdk deploy --c domainName='cdk-os-service-domain' --c engineVersion="OS_1_3_6" --c dataNodeType="r6g.large.search" --c dataNodeCount=1
 ```
-* Note that these context parameters can also be passed to `cdk synth` and `cdk bootstrap` commands
+* Note that these context parameters can also be passed to `cdk synth` and `cdk bootstrap` commands to simulate similar scenarios

+Depending on your use-case, you may choose to provide options from both the `cdk.context.json` and the CDK CLI, in which case the options passed by the CLI will overwrite the existing option you have in the `cdk.context.json`, if that option is defined there

 ### Configuration Options

 The available configuration options are listed below.
 The vast majority of these options do not need to be provided, with only `domainName` and `engineVersion` being required.
 All non-required options can be removed from the `cdk.context.json` (or not passed by the CLI) or provided as an empty string `""`, in each of these cases the option will be allocated with the CDK Domain default value

+Users are encouraged to customize the deployment by changing the CDK TypeScript as needed.
+The configuration-by-context option that is depicted here is primarily provided for testing/development purposes, and users may find it easier to adjust the TS here rather than say wrangling a complex JSON object through a context option

 Additional context on some of these options, can also be found in the Domain construct [documentation](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_opensearchservice.Domain.html)